sjrusso8/golf-api-serverless/README.md

 > zappa invoke --raw dev "from apps.users.models import User; User.objects.create_superuser('< email >', '< password >')"
 >
 > zappa manage dev "collectstatic --noinput"

+## Using Terraform

+I am currently in the process of moving the infrastructure state into Terraform.
+Terraform allows for infrastructure to be deployed as code (IaC).
+This is a great way to manage all the settings of AWS Resources in one spot.
+There is a potential conflict with 'Zappa' vs 'Terraform' on the deployment of the lambda function.
+As of right now I plan on keeping the lambda function, api gateway, and a few other resources managed by 'Zappa'.